koshelevv/Erdos-Szekeres/README.md

 # Erdos-Szekeres
-Computational results and SAT/SMT/ASP-encodings for the Erdős–Szekeres-type problems.
+Computational results and SAT/SMT/ASP-encodings for the Erdos--Szekeres-type problems